mrsimoes/hlnsync/README.md

 ## Custom Hash Functions

-A custom hasher is any executable that takes a single argument and outputs an hash value as a 64-bit unsigned integer (in decimal).
-To set a custom hasher: `--hasher=<EXECUTABLE>`.
-It may be advisable to also change the database prefix or location.

-As an example, if `hashmp3.sh` computes the hash of only the sound content of an mp3 (and not any included metadata), then the following `lnsync-mp3.cfg` config file may be used to find duplicate mp3 content:
+As an example of a custom hashing function, if `hashmp3.sh` computes the hash of only the sound content of an mp3 (and not any included metadata), then the following `lnsync-mp3.cfg` config file may be used to find duplicate mp3 content:

 ```
 [DEFAULT]